FreeRADIUS/wiki.freeradius.org/guide/eduroam.md

 		# The files module is *ONLY* used for testing.
 It lets you define
 		# credentials in a flat file, IT WILL NOT SCALE.
 		#
-		# - If you use OpenLDAP with salted password hashes, you should
+		# - If you use OpenLDAP with salted password hashes you should
  		#   call the 'ldap' module here and use EAP-TTLS-PAP as your EAP method.
-		# - If you use OpenLDAP with cleartext passwords, you should
+		# - If you use OpenLDAP with cleartext passwords you should
 		#   call the 'ldap' module here and use EAP-TTLS or PEAPv0.
-		# - If you use an SQL DB with salted password hashes, you should call
+		# - If you use an SQL DB with salted password hashes you should call
 		#   the 'sql' module here and use EAP-TTLS-PAP as your EAP method.
-		# - If you use an SQL DB with cleartext passwords, you should call
+		# - If you use an SQL DB with cleartext passwords you should call
 		#   the 'sql' module here and use EAP-TTLS or PEAPv0.
-		# - If you use Novell you should call the 'ldap' module here, and
+		# - If you use Novell you should call the 'ldap' module here and
 		#   set ``edir = yes`` in ``mods-available/ldap`` and use EAP-TTLS or
 		#   PEAPv0.
 		# - If you use Active Directory, you don't need anything here (remove
-		#   the call to files), but you'll need to follow this
+		#   the call to files) but you'll need to follow this
 		#   [guide](freeradius-active-directory-integration-howto) and use
 		#   EAP-TTLS-PAP or PEAPv0.
 		# - If you're using EAP-TLS (i'm impressed!) remove the call to files.